Businesses react to ruling against Biden vaccine mandate

 “If your priority is the economy, or your own health, or the health of others, you would agree with my approach,” Simons said.

 Administration officials believe that even though the OSHA rule has been blocked, it drove millions of people to get vaccinated.
-Companies that used mandates to achieve relatively high vaccination rates may decide that they have accomplished enough.
+But companies that used mandates to achieve relatively high vaccination rates may decide that they have accomplished enough.

 Ford Motor Co. said it was “encouraged by the 88% of U.S. salaried employees who are already vaccinated.”
-The car maker said it would review the court decision to see if it needs to change a requirement that most U.S. salaried workers get the shots.
+The carmaker said it would review the court decision to see if it needs to change a requirement that most U.S. salaried workers get the shots.

 Labor advocates were dismayed by the ruling.

-“This decision will have no impact on most professional and white collar workers, but it will endanger millions of frontline workers who risk their lives daily and who are least able to protect themselves,” said David Michaels, who led OSHA during the Obama administration and now teaches at the George Washington University’s School of Public Health.
+“This decision will have no impact on most professional and white collar workers, but it will endanger millions of front-line workers who risk their lives daily and who are least able to protect themselves,” said David Michaels, who led OSHA during the Obama administration and now teaches at the George Washington University’s School of Public Health.

 For their part, labor unions had been divided all along about Biden’s attempt to create a vaccine mandate, with many nurses and teachers groups in favor, but many police and fire unions opposed.
 Some unions wanted the right to bargain over the issue with companies.